RBC Capital Mkts slashes price target on General Electric Company [GE] – find out why.

 Sponsored

-Wireless monitoring allows earlier patient mobilization, a key indicator for recovery, particularly post-surgery2.
+John Slattery to become Executive Vice President and Chief Commercial Officer, GE Aviation.

-It opened the trading session at $67.46, the shares rose to $68.06 and dropped to $65.71, the range by which the price of stock traded the whole day.
-The daily chart for GE points out that the company has recorded -28.10% loss over the past six months.
-However, it is still -1.87% lower than its most recent low trading price.
+The stocks have a year to date performance of -29.38 percent and weekly performance of 1.08 percent.
+The stock has been moved at -29.03 percent over the last six months.
+The stock has performed -10.49 percent around the most recent 30 days and changed -29.05 percent over the most recent 3-months.

-If we look at the average trading volume of 6.78M shares, GE reached to a volume of 8066357 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.99M shares, GE reached to a volume of 6789397 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about General Electric Company [GE]:
+Here’s what leading stock market gurus have to say about General Electric Company [GE]:

 RBC Capital Mkts have made an estimate for General Electric Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on February 22, 2022.
 While these analysts kept the previous recommendation, Bernstein raised their target price to Outperform.
 The new note on the price target was released on January 11, 2022, representing the official price target for General Electric Company stock.
 Previously, the target price had yet another raise to $122, while Credit Suisse analysts kept a Outperform rating on GE stock.

-General Electric Company [GE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.91.
-With this latest performance, GE shares dropped by -13.19% in over the last four-week period, additionally sinking by -28.10% over the last 6 months – not to mention a drop of -37.69% in the past year of trading.
+General Electric Company [GE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.08.
+With this latest performance, GE shares dropped by -10.49% in over the last four-week period, additionally sinking by -29.03% over the last 6 months – not to mention a drop of -36.64% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and General Electric Company [GE] shares currently have an operating margin of +6.01 and a Gross Margin at +27.82.
 General Electric Company’s Net Margin is presently recorded at -4.49.